 Most of what helps your child get better happens outside the doctor’s office.
-Organizing care in your daily life can be stressful.
+Organizing care in your daily life can be stressful or difficult.
 That’s why we have Case Managers to help you.
-Many of our case managers are licensed social workers, nurses, or specialists.
+Many of our Case Managers are licensed social workers, nurses, or specialists.

 Case Managers can: